 Ingredients for Cuban Sandwich (one sandwich)

 - Cuban style roast pork - a few chunks or slices.
 Click here for my recipe.

-- 1-2 slices of cooked ham - depending how thin the ham is.
+- 1-2 slices of cooked ham - depending on how thin the ham is.

-- 1-2 slices of Swiss cheese - again, depending how thin cheese is sliced.
+- 1-2 slices of Swiss cheese - again, depending on how thin cheese is sliced.

 - A few slices of pickle - wedges or coin sliced.
 Usually made with tart, but sweet Bread and Butter is a nice twist.